 There are far fewer ancient manuscripts of the Old Testament than there are of the New Testament.
-Considering the extreme age of the Old Testament, though, this really shouldn't come as a surprise.
+This isn't surprising given the extreme age of the Old Testament.
 It's very easy for a document to be destroyed over the course of a couple thousand years!
-However, even given the extreme age of the Old Testament, there are still hundreds of ancient manuscript copies of it:
+However, there are still hundreds of ancient manuscript copies of it: